Chapadinha Sustainable 2050

 generating income opportunities for local farmers;

-• Support, articulate and strengthen the partnership between rural producers, public institutions, companies private, non-governmental organizations, among other organizations that are in line with for the purpose of this Committee;
+• Support, articulate and strengthen the partnership between rural producers, public institutions, companies, private companies, non-governmental organizations, among other organizations aligned with the purposes of this Committee;

-• Propose and articulate the promotion of solutions for local productive arrangements and rural development sustainable and supportive.
+• Propose and articulate the promotion of solutions for local productive arrangements and sustainable and supportive rural development.